okta/okta-sdk-dotnet/MIGRATING.md

 In releases prior to version 6 we use an Open API v2 specification, and an Okta custom client generator to partially generate our SDK.
 A new version of the Open API specification (V3) has been released, and new well-known generators are now available and well received by the community.
 Planning the future of this SDK, we consider this a good opportunity to modernize by aligning with established standards for API client generation.

+We acknowledge that migrating from v5 to v6 will require considerable effort, but we expect this change to benefit our customers in the long term.

+As it's mentioned above, in previous versions we used an OpenAPI v2 specification with many custom attributes and vendor extensions that required us to implement a custom client generator that should work for all the languages Okta supports.
+Our process to release support for new APIs and endpoints could have been better since, most of the time we needed to add new APIs, the generator required some adjustments to support new attributes added to the spec.
+This process caused delays in releases that could be available for our customers sooner.

+With OpenAPI v3, we saw an opportunity for improvement in several areas:

+* We can provide an API specification that follows the OpenAPI v3 standard and eliminate custom attributes and vendor extensions.
+* Given that our specification is now compliant with OASv3, we can use well-known generators used and maintained by the community.
+In this case, we chose openapi-generator.tech.
+* Given that we eliminated custom attributes, we can speed up our release process and let our customers access new APIs sooner.
+Also, everyone will have access to the OpenAPI specification and will be able to generate their own clients in other languages of their choice.

 ### OktaClient vs API clients

 In releases prior to version 6, you would instantiate a global `OktaClient` and access specific API clients via its properties.
 Now, each API has its own client and you only instantiate those clients you are interested in: